mpimd-csc/phgasnets/README.md

 # Code supplement for "Modelling Gas Networks with Compressors: A Port-Hamiltonian Approach"

-Supplement to the article submitted for PAMM 2024.

 Authors:
   - [Ashwin S. Nayak](https://orcid.org/0000-0002-9855-2377)
   - [Thomas Bendokat](https://orcid.org/0000-0002-0671-6291)